jimmejardine/qiqqa-open-source/docs-src/Notes/Aside/How to get the page images for google books.md

 Fetching the url with your browser does work: it produces a bit of HTML, within which is located the image we seek, and that one can be saved as-is.
 Allegedly (according to the suggestion of my browser) this is JFIF format.

-🤔 I *think* that IFF we get one to work with any of our tools, then we might 85% along the way of making Google Scholar working for us again, as well...
+🤔 I *think* that IFF we get one to work with any of our tools, then we might be 85% along the way of making Google Scholar working for us again, as well...
 Ah well, *allemaal schurftige honden met tegenwerkende belangen*. 🤷 *La vie, c'est une tartine de merde et il faut que tu en manges une bouchée tous les jours.*